pgbouncer/pgbouncer/doc/config.md

 ### track_startup_parameters

-By default, PgBouncer tracks `client_encoding`, `datestyle`, `timezone`, `standard_conforming_strings` and 'application_name' parameters per client.
+By default, PgBouncer tracks `client_encoding`, `datestyle`, `timezone`, `standard_conforming_strings` and `application_name` parameters per client.
 To allow other parameters to be tracked, they can be specified here, so that PgBouncer knows that they should be maintained in the client variable cache and restored in the server whenever the client becomes active.